Home > Frequently asked questions

 A patentable invention can relate to a product or system, a method or process, or even a fresh use for a known product.
 The invention must be new and not obvious, compared to what is previously known.
 Critically, the patent needs to be filed before the invention is disclosed publically.

-How do I obtain a patent?
+How do I patent my product?

 Patents are registered rights.
 To obtain a patent in the UK an application is submitted to the Intellectual Property Office (IPO).
 An application for a patent can be a complex document.
 It will require a detailed description of the invention and a set of legal claims defining the protection sought.
 The exact form of the claims is essential in ensuring that the eventual patent is robust and commercially valuable.
 The IPO will conduct a search to verify if the invention is new and inventive.
 If successful, the IPO will grant a UK patent.
 Overseas protection also needs to be considered.
 For European protection it is possible to file a single application at the European Patent Office.
 Similarly, the Patent Cooperation Treaty enables an applicant to file a single international application designating a number of countries around the world.
 The international application can then be converted into national applications by later filing in the countries where protection is ultimately required.
 If you’re questioning ‘how do I patent my product?’ speak to our team of patent attorneys.

 How can a patent be enforced?